 Frequently Asked Questions [FAQs]

 Your first consideration will be whether or not you have access to sunlight.
 Most houseplants are light-loving plants and cannot thrive when placed under direct sunlight.
 However, many plants can tolerate partial shade.
+Some houseplants prefer dim lighting.
+You can try using fluorescent lights if you live in a windowless basement.
+These are less intense than natural sunlight but should provide adequate light for most plants.

-Feeding is optional if you’re growing houseplants in bright indirect sunlight.
+Feeding is optional if you’re growing houseplants in bright, indirect sunlight.
 Most plants require only occasional feeding with a general-purpose fertilizer such as 10-20-20.
 However, plants grown in low light or full shade may benefit from more frequent fertilization.

+You can still grow houseplants in clay, plastic, wood, or other clay pots.
+The key is to make sure that the material allows plenty of drainages.
+A very porous pot is preferable so that the roots can breathe.
 You can purchase ready-made containers at nurseries or online retailers to try growing houseplants without soil.
-Alternatively, you can create your own homemade potting mix.
-For best results, combine equal parts peat moss, vermiculite, perlite, sand, and/or compost.
+Alternatively, you can create your homemade potting mix.
+For best results, combine equal parts peat moss, vermiculite, perlite, sand, and compost.

-5. Can I grow houseplant seeds?
+5. Can I Grow Houseplant Seeds?

 Yes.
 Many houseplants are propagated through seeds.
 To start, select healthy-looking, fully-developed seeds.
 Store them in a cool, dry place until they germinate.